Yelp/pygear/README.md

 Since Python signal handlers can only occur between the "atomic" instructions of the Python interpreter, signals arriving during the execution of libgearman maybe delayed for an arbitrary amount of time.
-If the worker's timeout is not set, it is possible that libgearman hangs and the users are not able to terminate the program by Ctrl-C (KeyboardInterrupt).
+In the worst case, libgearman hangs and the users are not able to terminate the program using Ctrl-C (KeyboardInterrupt).
+Thus, it is highly recommended that pygear users explicitly set timeouts for both workers and blocking clients.

 ## Examples